raineorshine/npm-check-updates/README.md

                              directory of `packageFile`).
 --configFileName <filename>  Config file name (default: .ncurc.{json,yml,js}) --cwd <path>                 Working directory in which npm will be executed.
---dep <dep>                  Check one or more sections of dependencies only:
+--dep <value>                Check one or more sections of dependencies only:
                              prod, dev, peer, optional, bundle
                              (comma-delimited).
 --deprecated                 Include deprecated packages.